artiphilcial/tsystems-handson-2511/0_prerequisites/README_endpoint_test.md

 ⚠️ **UNEXPECTED:** Endpoint responded with an unusual status code ❌ **TIMEOUT/CONNECTION ERROR:** Network cannot reach the endpoint

-## What the results mean

-- **All tests pass:** Your network allows access to watsonx.ai - you're ready for the workshop! ✅
-- **Partial success:** Some endpoints work, others may be blocked - check with your network admin ⚠️
-- **All tests fail:** Your network is likely blocking watsonx.ai endpoints - contact IT support ❌

-## Troubleshooting

-### Common issues:

-1. **Connection timeouts:** Corporate firewall may be blocking external APIs
-2. **SSL/TLS errors:** Proxy or security software interference
-3. **DNS resolution fails:** Network DNS configuration issues

-### Solutions:

-- Check with your network administrator about accessing IBM Cloud endpoints
-- Try running from a different network (mobile hotspot) to isolate network issues
-- Contact workshop organizers if you continue having connectivity issues

 ## Notes

 - This test does **not** require API keys or credentials